Smruti-official/indianflag-created-by-smruti-1/readme.md

 <h1 align="center">Hi 👋, I'm Smruti Prakash Rout</h1>
-<h3 align="center">A passionate about programming and love to learn different skils .
+<h3 align="center">I'm passionate about programming and love to learn different skils .
 I am a student,and a learner and full stack developer.</h3>

 - 🔭 I’m currently working on **Python projects**